daffinm/pwa-utils/README.md

 Have I missed anything, or misunderstood, or made it too complicated?

-## Running and playing with the app
+## Running and playing with the simpleUI

 1. Run project using `npm start` and goto http://localhost:5001 in Chrome.
 1. Open the dev tools console asap and check the console messages to see what's happening.